JD-011/Chai-aur-Backend/Readme.md

 ---

+# Creating remaining models:
+=> In this section we are just creating all remaining model required for this project: comment, like, playlist & tweet models <br>
+=> For your ref [here](https://github.com/JD-011/Chai-aur-Backend/commit/c92067390b618c0a99bc9fb7ef0f06da9f4fb4c1) is the last commit made on the github in this section

+---

 # Assignments:
 => Complete all Todos present in the project <br>
 => Try to console every data to see what are we actually getting, and we may learn something new by doing it <br>